davidd8/davidd8.github.io/company-principles.md

 * Equal pay per role and level.
 * Performance Reviews only after profitability.
 And even then, spend as little time as possible on it.
 * Collaborative process with single-threaded decision making.
-* Build something people want and are excited about.
 * It should be a fun environment, where you enjoy the people around you and your craft.
 * A place you would highly recommend your friends and family to work at.